pearpages/authorization-and-authentication/README.md

 Machine to machine communication.
 No human involved: no username/password.
 It can be used to obtain access tokens using client credentials.

+Must only be used by **confidential** clients (because a public client cannot safely store the client secret).

 ## Understanding Identity: OpenID Connect

 ## Working with OpenID Connect on the Client